Skip to main content

 Sultan Ahmet Ayasofya Meydanı 1, Fatih, Istanbul, Turkey, 34122

-Built in 532 as the world’s largest place of worship, the Hagia Sophia (Ayasofya) shifts its identity with the times but never loses its grandeur.
-Converted from a church to a mosque during the Ottoman period and becoming a museum in 1935, the pink-hued Old City building is part of Istanbul’s Historic Areas, a UNESCO World Heritage Site.
+Built in 532 as one of the world’s largest places of worship, the Hagia Sophia (Ayasofya) may have shifted its identity with the times, but it has never lost its grandeur.
+Converted from an Orthodox Christian cathedral to a mosque during the Ottoman period, the pink-hued Old City building is part of Istanbul’s Historic Areas, a UNESCO World Heritage Site.
 Highlights include its huge central dome and Byzantine architecture.

 The basics